danilotc/devdojoen-java/README.md

 1. [x] Java One For All 23 - Conditional Statement pt 04 - Truth Table
 1. [x] Java One For All 24 - Conditional Statement pt 05 - Tax Bracket exercise solution
 1. [x] Java One For All 25 - Conditional Statement pt 06 - Switch
+1. [x] Java One For All 26 - Conditional Statement pt 07 - Switch exercise

 ---